swapperDEV/MemoryGame/README.md

 # MemoryGame
-MemoryGame is a simple game which relies on matching tiles https://swapperdev.github.io/MemoryGame/
+MemoryGame is a Simple game which relies on matching tiles https://swapperdev.github.io/MemoryGame/